Updated December 14, 2021

 Concentrated Products and Dilution Systems

-Bidders shall make dilution equipment available free of charge for all concentrated cleaning products, including wall and mobile units.
-All concentrated cleaners must be designed and packaged as a Closed Loop Dilution-Control System that meets the following requirements:
+Agencies shall procure dilution equipment which is made available free of charge for all concentrated cleaning products, including wall and mobile units.
+All concentrated cleaners must be a Closed Loop Dilution-Control System that meets the following requirements:

 - No open containers are allowed.
 The container must have "spill-resistant packaging" that requires coupling to a specially designed device in order to dispense the product.